codewars/docs/content/concepts/kata/collections.md

 # Collections

+_TBD: this page was imported from old CW wiki and needs to be reviewied/redacted._

 ## What are collections?

 Collections are a way for the community to curate groups of kata that can be trained on in a sequence.
 All collections are public.